Mixbo-zz/FaST2704/README.md

 `$./root.sh [target=192.168.1.1]` to get a root shell

-`$./getHashes.sh [target=192.168.1.1]` to save password hashes.
-John the Ripper will require sudo on a lot of distro
+~~`$./getHashes.sh [target=192.168.1.1]` to save password hashes.
+John the Ripper will require sudo on a lot of distro~~ **getHashes.sh is no longer necessary.
+It is still available for the hashes lovers around here, but admin.py is much more efficient to find the admin password**

 ## Long story short